Data Loss Prevention: What Is DLP and Why Is It Important?

 Shadow IT Control

 This practice helps prevent data loss in zero-day attacks.
-Companies need to identify potentially dangerous applications with editing permissions and revoke their access to sensitive data.
+It is important for companies to identify potentially dangerous applications with editing permissions and revoke their access to sensitive data.
 This DLP program requires proper application risk assessment and, if done manually, can take several weeks.
 Tools like SpinOne have app detection and evaluation functionality and can do this task within seconds.

 Ransomware Protection Software